iranzo/katacoda-scenarios/kubevirt-upgrades/step2.md

 ##### Method 2: by updating the KubeVirt operator if no imageTag value is set

-When no imageTag value is set in the KubeVirt CR, the system assumes that the version of KubeVirt is locked to the version of the operator.
+When no `imageTag` value is set in the KubeVirt CR, the system assumes that the version of KubeVirt is locked to the version of the operator.
 This means that updating the operator will result in the underlying KubeVirt installation being updated as well.

+Let's upgrade to one newer version since the one in Method 1:

 `export RELEASE=v0.19.0
 kubectl apply -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml`{{execute HOST2}}